kalxas/rasdaman/doc/main/11_cheatsheets.rst

 `OWSLib <https://geopython.github.io/OWSLib/>`__ is a Python package that helps with programming clients for OGC services such as WCS, WCPS, or WMS.
-To install it please follow the official `installation instructions
+To install it follow the official `installation instructions
 <https://geopython.github.io/OWSLib/#installation>`__.
 Example usage for WCS
 follows below.